arnold-smit/nbs_tutorial/README.md

 # NBS Tutorial Notebooks
-Notebooks used for the Pyton & R tutorial sessions.
+Notebooks used for the Pyton tutorial sessions.